Charles Maclay: San Fernando Valley, California

-In 1874, Maclay purchased a 56,000 acre land grant in 1874, what was known as San Fernando Rancho.
-He then displaced and, the tribe argues, illegally removed the Tataviam people from their land.
+In 1874, Maclay purchased a 56,000-acre land grant in 1874, what was known as San Fernando Rancho.

 In 1882, cousins George K. Porter and Benjamin F. Porter, owner of future Porter Ranch, each received one-third of the total land.

 In 1885, Maclay founded the Maclay School of Theology, a Methodist seminary in his newly founded town of San Fernando, California.
 After his death it became an affiliate and moved to the campus of the University of Southern California before becoming the Claremont School of Theology in 1957.